Clear

 In addition, for some US stocks, Futu will support overnight spot trading from 8:00pm-4:00am in the US East.

-It should be noted that US equities use daylight saving time and winter time, and the corresponding Hong Kong time is explained here by the continuous trading period:
+It should be noted that US equities use daylight saving time and winter time, and the corresponding Hong Kong time is explained here by the continuous trading period on the chart:

 US Summer Time (March-Nov) corresponds to Hong Kong time 9:30pm- 4:00am